Here is information about how I care for my dogs and what products I use, how I feed, etc:

 My dog’s hair is cared for the same way I care for my own hair.
 Having said this, I don’t like products that have skin drying, clogging ingredients or unhealthy chemicals in them.
 While there are many great products on the market that are all natural and healthy, there are many more that are not so great and I avoid them all.
 If I wouldn’t want to eat it, I don’t want to put it on their skin (or mine).
 Bathe as needed every week or two or less between trips to the groomer.
-Hopefully you are going to the groomer no longer than every 8 weeks, preferably sooner.
+Hopefully you are going to the groomer no longer than every 6- 8 weeks.

 Shampoo and Conditioner: I use Unicure.
 (It’s very inexpesive & I make no money sharing this with you) I use a small amount of shampoo in a small sink or basin, wash dog with warm water, rinse well and then I add about 1-2 tsp of conditioner to a 2 cup measuring cup, add warm water, stir with a wisk and then pour over the dog, soaking all the coat.
 I then squeeze the excess out and towel dry.
 If you blow-dry the coat, keep the heat on low as it is the air flow that dries and you can easily burn them.
 I do not rinse the dog (or my hair) any further.
 This conditioner can also be used on people as a skin conditioner and so is very safe and light-weight on the coat.
 It eliminates static without being heavy and attracting dirt.
 If, while brushing, you have a bit of static based upon your climate, mist a bit of conditioner (10% or so) diluted with water in a fine mist spray bottle.
 Mist, don’t spray or soak the coat.

-Brushes, Combs, etc: For everyday brushing I use a soft pin brush WITHOUT ball tips (they pull out hair).
+Brushes, Combs, etc: For everyday brushing I use a soft pin brush WITHOUT ball tips (which can pull out hair).
 I prefer Madan Brushes.
 For a comb, I like an aluminum or stainless steel comb, sometimes called a greyhound comb.
 For around the faces and arranging the hair, I use a plastic (not metal) fine tooth pin comb from Sally’s Beauty Supply.
 To trim in small places such as face, feet or bums, I prefer a 3-5″ ball-tip scissors.
 I prefer the nail trimmers, not the guillitine style cutters.
 I have never bothered with dremel nail tools, no reason, just never bothered.
 I’ve never seen the need.
 Brush as needed, esp the ears and tail to prevent tangles.
 Beware of collars and harnesses tangling the coat.
 It can happen fast and these tangles can be a pain to get out.